Billy Talent: Origins as Pezz (1993–1999)

-The band got together during a high school talent contest.
+The band got together during a high school talent contest after forming in 1993.
 Pezz began writing, performing songs, and gaining attention and credibility at first locally, and soon in Toronto's broader indie music scene.
 Their first recording was a cheap 4-track demo.
 It was recorded in Ian D'Sa's basement in July 1994 and was named Demoluca, after a friend of the band named Jason Deluca had stopped by the house, banging on a basement window while the band was recording.
 Soon after, in January 1995, they all put in money to record another demo of better quality with engineer/producer Dave Tedesco at the "Signal to Noise" studio which they called Dudebox.
 Originally, two tracks from Demoluca and four newly recorded tracks were compiled onto it, but a year later the band recorded four more tunes live in the studio and re-released it.
 After these releases and their continued performances in the immediate area, Pezz was gaining a following in Mississauga and it continued to spread.

 D'Sa studied classical animation at Sheridan College, and even worked on Angela Anaconda as an animator.
 Gallant almost finished a business degree.
 Kowalewicz was in between jobs, one which included working at 102.1 the edge.
 Solowoniuk worked at Chrysler Canada.
 But during this, each member found the time and finances to max-out their credit cards, and record their first full-length album in 1999.
 They laid down twelve tracks at a studio called "Great Big Music", collaborating with Juno-nominated music producer Brad Nelson.
 Kowalewicz started singing in melody with D'Sa.
 The music began to transform from "raw rap-rock" songs into "catchy and angst-ridden pop-punk anthems".
 With that, Watoosh! was born and independently released.
 While popular within Toronto's indie scene, it did not reach large mainstream sales levels.